V4Fire/Client/src/components/base/b-virtual-scroll/README.md

 ### `itemsProcessors` and Global Component Processing

-This prop is a middleware function that is called after `b-virtual-scroll` has compiled the abstract representation of components and before it passes this representation to the rendering engine.
+This prop is a middleware function that is called after `b-virtual-scroll` has compiled the abstract representation of components, and before it passes this representation to the rendering engine.
 Each function in the chain receives the result of the previous function, with the first function in the chain receiving the result of the `itemsFactory` call.
 The function should return an abstract representation of components that conforms to the `ComponentItem[]` interface.

 Here is an example to illustrate when `itemsProcessors` is called: